RianaMalhotra/TelMe/README.md

-# Plan Recommendation System
+# Telme

-Welcome to the **Plan Recommendation System**, a smart solution that uses **machine learning models (K-means and Logistic Regression)** to assign users to clusters and recommend the best plan based on their input.
+Welcome to **Telme**, a smart solution that uses **machine learning models (K-means and Logistic Regression)** to assign users to clusters and recommend the best plan based on their input.
 This project demonstrates a seamless **telecommunication plan recommendation engine** built with **Python, Flask, and Scikit-learn**.

 ---